Japanese Studies, BA

 Explore and understand Japanese language, culture, literature, linguistics, art, history, religion, and business.
 Prepare for a successful career in one of the world’s largest economies.

 The four-year curriculum develops your Japanese language proficiency from the novice to intermediate and advanced levels (based on the ACTFL standards).
-Classes are small, and instructors and native-speaking tutors pay individual attention to your progress.
-Upper-division courses enable you to explore the diverse regions of Japan in light of their distinctive histories and cultures.
+You'll explore the diverse regions of Japan in light of their distinctive histories and cultures in Upper-division courses.
 Classes are also complemented by Robo-Sensei, an award-winning artificial intelligence program that allows you to practice your language skills and receive immediate feedback.

 Think Beyond the Classroom